Victor Emmanuel I

-Victor Emmanuel I (Vittorio Emanuele; 24 July 1759 – 10 January 1824) was the Duke of Savoy and King of Sardinia (1802–1821).
-His reign ended in 1821 upon abdication due to a liberal revolution.
-Shortly thereafter, his brother Charles Felix ascended the throne as the new King of Sardinia.
-Victor Emmanuel was the son of King Victor Amadeus III of Sardinia and his wife, Maria Antonia Ferdinanda of Spain.
+Victor Emmanuel I (Vittorio Emanuele; 24 July 1759 – 10 January 1824) was the Duke of Savoy, King of Sardinia and ruler of the Savoyard states from 4 June 1802 until his reign ended in 1821 upon abdication due to a liberal revolution.
+Shortly thereafter, his brother Charles Felix ascended the throne as the new king of Sardinia.
+Victor Emmanuel was the son of King Victor Amadeus III of Sardinia and Maria Antonia Ferdinanda of Spain.
 In 1789, he married Maria Theresa of Austria-Este, with whom he had seven children, including the future Empress of Austria.
+He was the King of Sardinia during the Napoleonic Wars, where he regained Piedmont after Napoleon's defeat in 1814.

 Biography

+Early life

 Victor Emmanuel was born on 24 July 1754 at the Royal Palace of Turin in Turin, Italy.
 He was the second son of King Victor Amadeus III of Sardinia, son of King Charles Emmanuel III of Sardinia and Polyxena of Hesse-Rotenburg, and his wife, Maria Antonia Ferdinanda of Spain, daughter of King Philip V of Spain and Elisabeth Farnese.

 Victor Emmanuel was known from birth as the Duke of Aosta.
 From 1792 to 1796, Victor Emmanuel’s father had taken an active part in the struggle of the old powers against the revolutionary forces in France but was defeated and forced to make peace, signing the Treaty of Paris.
 The old king died shortly thereafter, and in December 1798, his eldest son and successor, Charles Emmanuel IV, was faced with a French occupation and eventually annexation, of his mainland territories.